 The Evening Fellowship is a gathering of women in the Congregation for friendship.
 Each month there are different activities from guest speakers, craft activities as well as the occasional film nights.
 It is a warm, friendly group and you are warmly invited to come along.
-The Evening Fellowship meets once a month at 10:30amon the third Monday of the Month, in the 2 Wren's cafe, 355 Torquay Road Grovedale.
+The Evening Fellowship meets once a month at 10:30am on the third Monday of the month, at Barwon Edge, 40 Windsor Road, Newtown.

 History of Wesley Evening Fellowship

 Over 60 years ago (1948) the Afternoon Fellowship of the Yarra Street Methodist Church, kindly invited several of our young married women with children to join them.
 Our minds weren’t really with us most of the time, with crying babies and toddlers not very conductive to our enjoyment of the meeting, and I’m sure these distractions affected the old and the young.

 Three of us talked about this problem (Nell Lang, Enid Snibson and Ruth Fagg) and decided that a night meeting would resolve the children question, with the fathers minding them.
 The group which formed from this discussion grew to about 25 members, who called ourselves “The Young Married” Several unmarried ladies asked to join, so then we called the group “The Ladies Evening Fellowship” which later became “The Wesley Evening Fellowship”

 In the early days we were a young a lively group.
 We produced a concert every year, with scripts written for various themes, composed by Nell Lang, our first President.
 Many of our children took part in these, with set construction by the men.